 April through May

-Heady scents of magnolias, dogwoods and cherries in bloom (Magnolia and Cherry Trails and around the Vietnam Veterans' Memorial)
+Heady scents of magnolias, dogwoods and cherries in bloom (Magnolia and Hawthorn Trails and around the Vietnam Veterans' Memorial)

 June through August